wikit-ai/chunknorris/README.md

 ### Pipelines

-Pipelines are the glue that sticks together a parser and a chunker.
+Pipelines are the glue that **sticks together a parser and a chunker**.
 They use both to process documents and ensure constant output quality.

 ## Usage

-You may find more detailed examples in the [examples section](link) of the repo.
+You may find more detailed examples in the [examples section](./docs/examples) of the repo.
 Nevertheless, here is a basic example to get you started, assuming you need to chunk Mardown files.

 ```py
 from chunknorris.parsers import MarkdownParser